Principal bundles on 2-dimensional CW-complexes with disconnected structure group: The proof

 So the orbit space is independent on the choice of the representative $f$ of $\mu_1$.

-\begin{lemma} Given $\mu_1\in [X,B\pi_0G]$, there is a bijection of sets with $f:X\to B\pi_0G$ representing $\mu_1$. \end{lemma} \proof By definition $\chi'^{-1}(\mu_1)\subset [X,P_2BG]$.
+\begin{lemma} Given $\mu_1\in [X,B\pi_0G]$, there is a bijection of sets with $f:X\to B\pi_0G$ representing $\mu_1$. \end{lemma} \proof By definition, $\chi'^{-1}(\mu_1)\subset [X,P_2BG]$.
 Consider the natural map

 which sends a vertical homotopy class of a lift $g:X\to P_2BG$ of $f$ to its (not necessarily vertical) homotopy class.
-This is clearly surjective: take any class $g$ in $\chi'^{-1}(\mu_1)$ and consider the class in $[X,P_2BG]_f$ of the maps which are equivalent to $g$ by vertical homotopies.
-The image of such class is the class of $g$ in $\chi'^{-1}(\mu_1)$.
+This is clearly surjective.

-Take lifts $f_0$ and $f_1$ of $f$, which are homotopic, hence represent the same point in $\chi'^{-1}(\mu_1)$.
-Projecting the homotopy through $p:P_2BG\to B\pi_0G$, yields a self-homotopy of $f$, whose lift is the homotopy between $f_0$ and $f_1$ we started with.
-Hence $f_0$ and $f_1$ represent classes in $[X,P_2BG]_f$ which lie in the same orbit of $\pi_1(\Map(X,B\pi_0G),f)$; note that $f_0$ and $f_1$ are vertically homotopic precisely if the induced self-homotopy of $f$ is trivial.
-Conversely, by definition of the action of $\pi_1(\Map(X,B\pi_0G),f)$ by lifting self-homotopies of $f$, we identify the lifts of $f$ which are homotopic.
+Take two homotopic lifts $f_0$ and $f_1$ of $f$, hence representing the same point in $\chi'^{-1}(\mu_1)$.
+Projecting the homotopy through $p:P_2BG\to B\pi_0G$, yields a self-homotopy of $f$, which lifts to the homotopy between $f_0$ and $f_1$ we started with.
+Hence $f_0$ and $f_1$ represent classes in $[X,P_2BG]_f$ which lie in the same orbit of $\pi_1(\Map(X,B\pi_0G),f)$; note that $f_0$ and $f_1$ are vertically homotopic precisely if the induced self homotopy is homotopically trivial.
+Conversely, by the definition of the action of $\pi_1(\Map(X,B\pi_0G),f)$ by lifting self-homotopies of $f$, we identify the lifts of $f$ which are homotopic.
 This shows that the above map induces an injective map

 Since $[X,P_2BG]_f\to \chi'^{-1}(\mu_1)$ is surjective, then so is the induced map, and we are done. \endproof

 Now we use the model \eqref{eq:modelforP2BG} for $P_2BG$, so that we have the next diagram